Introduction

 Rule 257.2 provides that if you have not previously been admitted as a lawyer in Australia or New Zealand your application for admission must be instituted by filing an Originating Application in accordance with rule 82.1 (Form 7A) and an affidavit in accordance with rule 82.1(2) (Form 12A) and Form 14 Exhibit front sheet to affidavit or Statutory Declaration.

 It is important that you ensure that the form and content of the documents you will be filing with CourtSA comply with the requirements detailed below.
 Documents that do not comply in every respect with the requirements will not be able to be filed and will not be referred to the Board of Examiners.
-You must complete the Admission Application Checklist and submit it to the Society with your documents as part of the pre-filing check process.
+It is recommended that you attempt to complete the application and then when you are ready, submit it to the Admissions Portal for the Pre-Assessment.
+Please refrain from emailing or calling with questions regarding entry or formatting issues as the purpose of the pre-assessment is for us to work with you to resolve these issues before you file your application with CourtSA.

 Exhibits